colm-o-caoimh/IrisDataset/README.md

 **Matplotlib.pyplot**: For data visualisation, Matplotlib is the fundamental library for the Python programming language.
 It provides the underlying structure for many other visualisation libraries in Python e.g. Seaborn, Holoviews [[5]](#5).
-The pyplot module is used in this project for the generation of histograms to explore the distribution each variable in the data set.
+The pyplot module is used in this project for the generation of histograms to explore the distribution of each variable in the data set.

 **Seaborn**: Seaborn is built on Matplotlib and provides a "... high level interface for drawing statistical graphics..." [[6]](#6) It uses much fewer lines of code for certain plot types, when compared